Nau3D/bridging-the-gap-between-real-and-synthetic-traffic-sign-datasets/README.md

 All options included we were able to generate four different datasets:

-- SES: Synthetic dataset with brightness drawn from an exponential equation.
+- SES: Synthetic dataset with brightness drawn from exponential equation (Eq.
+1) and solid color backgrounds.
+- SER: Synthetic dataset with brightness drawn from exponential equation (Eq.
+1) and real image backgrounds.
+- SJS: Synthetic dataset with brightness drawn from Johnson distribution and solid color backgrounds.
+- SJR: Synthetic dataset with brightness drawn from Johnson distribution and real image backgrounds.
+-
 As opposed to previous works such as [1] and [2] we didn´t aim at achieving photo-realistic imagery for our synthetic samples, yet we were able to achieve state of the art results with our approach.

 ### Refs